ALL ABOUT REP

 If you care so much about the environment, why don’t you just become Democrats?

-Because we believe we’re more effective when speaking up as Republicans.
+Because we believe we’re more effective when speaking up as Republicans, even though the GOP does make that extraordinarily difficult in this day and age.

 As REP members, we feel… what? — anger? dismay? disgust? — at the anti-environmental, anti-conservation, and anti-science policies and actions taken by our party’s leaders in recent years.
 That emotional reaction makes us more engaged and gives us greater credibility when we communicate with them.
 This organization channels that emotional reaction in a way that makes our message more powerful.